glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Engine-Modelling.md

 For an IICE with more than one piston, the torques and moment of inertias for each piston are simply added together.

+###

+Total pressure in the exhaust chamber can be sampled and outputted to the sound card at 44100Hz in 512 byte samples.
+The audio buffer size can vary, but 512 bytes at 44100Hz is roughly 90Hz, which allows for engine interaction and readings to occur almost 50% faster than your average 60fps game loop.

 ### Source

 Unavailable!
 But check back for future updates on engine modelling, particullary a (hopeful) attempt at a V-config.